almachelouche/middleman/content/email/IN/repurchase/006/endeavour_awards_endeavour.md

 path='email_modules/singles/copy'
 color='''white'''

 	copy = '''We wanted to say 'thank you!' for being an Endeavour owner.
-We hope you continue to love your SUV as much as we enjoy having you as part of our Ford family. <br /><br />But if you're already thinking about an upgrade, we invite you to experience the All-New Endeavour. <br /><br />Not only is Endeavour smarter and more capable than ever, it also conquered the podiums this year, winning India's most prestigious vehicle awards.<br /><br />Check out the All-New Endeavour today, because we want you to drive a winner. '''
+We hope you continue to love your SUV as much as we enjoy having you as part of our Ford family. <br /><br />But if you're already thinking about an upgrade, we invite you to experience the All-New Endeavour. '''

 [[module]] #Custom 3 Icon Text